anticensority/configurable-pac-scripts/README.md

 ### Configs are Dynamic (Not Sure)

 8. Don't use classes (e.g. Java) to describe configs object, use hash/dictionary instead with a schema validator.
-   `CONFIGS` are used inside PAC script too, and there I would like to use `CONFIGS.pluginNamedFoo.propBar`, `getConfigsFor('pluginNamedFoo').propBar` seems inconvenien.
+   `CONFIGS` are used inside PAC script too, and there I would like to use `CONFIGS.pluginNamedFoo.propBar`, `getConfigsFor('pluginNamedFoo').propBar` seems inconvenient.

 ## Example